ajohnston4/cfDNA-breakpoints/README.md

 chr1	1000000	1000000	single base	BRA01	999850	-150	-150	5' flanking	1.28	0.18
 chr1	1000000	1000000	single base	BRA01	1000036	36	36	3' flanking	'n/a'	0.16

 **Note: "n/a" in the WPS column means no peak exists but greather than 370 bp (twice the mode interpeak distance from the CH01 and CA01 comprehnsive nucleosome maps of Snyder et al. (2016)) seperates the two nearest nucleosome protection peaks in this region.
-Additional points are placed in these regions for users to check if the lack of peak is due either to poor sequencing coverage or broader nucleosome protection.**
+Additional points are placed in these regions for users to check if the lack of peak is due either to poor sequencing coverage or broad nucleosome protection.**

 Samples include: